Largest Inscribed Rectangles in Geometric Convex Sets

 \subsection{Solving the MVIR}

-As discussed in Section \ref{subsec:MVIR-optModel}, the MVIR problem in the higher dimension, i.e., the Problem (\ref{mod:MVIR-Set}), is a non-convex optimization problem with an exponential number of constraints and is difficult to solve even for the special case of Problem (\ref{mod:MVIR-Polytope}), where the convex set $C$ is a polytope.
+As discussed in Section \ref{subsec:MVIR-optModel}, the Problem (\ref{mod:MVIR-Set}), i.e., the MVIR problem in the higher dimension, is a non-convex optimization problem with an exponential number of constraints and is difficult to solve even for the special case of Problem (\ref{mod:MVIR-Polytope}), where the convex set $C$ is a polytope.
 Solving the MVIR problem efficiently in higher dimensions would require further exploitation of the structure of the problem and the properties of the optimal solution that is considered as a future research direction for this study.
 In the rest of this section, we limit ourselves to the 2D version, which is the MAIR problem.